Sunday Night Football prediction: Lions-Eagles picks by NFL expert on 34-21 run

 Quarterback Jalen Hurts and the offense will look to rebound from a sub-par performance in Monday night's win over the Packers.
 In that game, Hurts completed 15 of 26 passes for 183 yards and one touchdown.
 He also rushed five times for 27 yards.
 For the season, he has completed 68.9% of his passes for 1,860 yards and 16 touchdowns with just one interception and a 112 rating.
 He has also rushed 63 times for 234 yards and five touchdowns.

 Running back Saquon Barkley leads the ground game.
-In nine games, he has carried 149 times for 579 yards (3.9 average) and four touchdowns.
-He also has 27 receptions for 200 yards (7.4 average) and two scores.
+In nine games, he has carried 149 times for 579 yards (3.9 average) and four touchdowns while adding 27 receptions for 200 yards and two scores.
 In a 38-20 win over the New York Giants on Oct.
 26, he carried 14 times for 150 yards (10.7 average) and one touchdown, while catching four passes for 24 yards and a score.
+He can take advantage of a Detroit defense which has allowed 117.5 rushing yards over its last two games after giving up 87.7 yards over its first seven.
 See which team to back at SportsLine.

 Why the Lions can win

 Veteran quarterback Jared Goff is playing at an MVP-type level.
 In nine games, he has completed 202 of 273 passes (74%) for 2,235 yards and 20 touchdowns with three interceptions and a 117.7 rating.
+That completion rate leads the NFL, while Goff's passer rating is second-best.
 In the win over the Commanders, he completed 25 of 33 passes for 320 yards and three touchdowns.
 A week earlier in a 27-24 loss to the Minnesota Vikings, he completed 25 of 37 passes for 284 yards and two touchdowns.

 Goff's top target has been veteran wide receiver Amon-Ra St. Brown.
 In nine games, he has 64 receptions for 693 yards and eight touchdowns.
 He has seven explosive plays of 20 yards or more, including a long of 34, with 281 yards after the catch and 37 first-down conversions.
 In a 52-21 win over the Chicago Bears on Sept.
 14, he caught nine passes for 115 yards and three touchdowns.
 See which team to back at SportsLine.